carlosfrias/apigee-opdk-setup-os-pip/README.md

 Apigee OPDK Setup OS Pip
 =========

-This role install pip packages.
-Additionally a custom repository for pip is configured if pip_index_url and pip_conf_dir are indicated.
+This repository contains Ansible roles to pip packages for use on the Apigee platform.

 Requirements
 ------------